For the past week, I’ve been testing ZzzQuil Pure Zzzs – one of several over the counter sleep aids made by Vicks.

 A milder effect, but no side effects on nights 6 and 7

 After my headache during night five, I wondered if it was the beginning of ongoing side effects.
-This sometimes happens with sleep aids – you’re fine for a couple of nights, but once any side effects begin, they tend to continue or get worse.
+This sometimes happens with sleep aids; you’re fine for a couple of nights, but then side effects creep in and start to build over time.

 However, I had no repeat of the headache or any other side effects.
 So either it was a one-off or perhaps down to my gym session.